Kristahpher/N-Krypt-Password-Gen/README.md

 # Using N-Krypt Password Gen
 You can use the code directly in the Python IDLE or use the provided exe file.
-Note:You can use py-to-exe converter to compile the code yourself.
+Note: You can use py-to-exe converter to compile the code yourself.